 The Ultimate In Birding Tours

-Africa (and its islands)
+Africa and its islands

 SOCOTRA – Endemics and seabirds in the islands of the Dragon’s Blood Trees

-Tuesday 13th October – Tuesday 20th October 2026
+Tuesday 19th October – Tuesday 26th October 2027

-8 Days Group Size Limit 8
+8 Days Group Size Limit 9

 SOCOTRA BIRDING TOUR: OVERVIEW

-From the aqua-blue lagoon at Detwah to the snow-white dunes at Ras Momi and from the alpine meadows of the Haggier Mountains and the Diksam Plateau to the desolation of some of the coastal plains contrasting with verdant palm groves and creeks, Socotra is a land of surprising contrasts.
+From the aqua-blue lagoon at Detwah to the snow-white dunes at Ras Momi and from the alpine meadows of the Haggier Mountains and the Diksam Plateau to the desolation of some of the coastal plains, contrasting with verdant palm groves and creeks, Socotra is a land of surprising contrasts.
 Being virtually isolated from the rest of the world for a long period, Socotra remains one of the most fascinating places on earth.
 Known for decades as ‘The Galapagos of the Indian Ocean’ or ‘Little Madagascar’, Socotra is the world’s tenth richest island for endemic plant species.
-No fewer than 270 species out of the currently recognized flora of over 850 species occur nowhere else in the world.
-Many of the plant species are strange-looking remnants of ancient floras which long ago disappeared from the African/Arabian mainland.
+No fewer than 270 species out of the currently recognised flora of over 850 species occur nowhere else in the world.
+Many of the plant species are strange-looking remnants of ancient floras that long ago disappeared from the African/Arabian mainland.

 Other great birds include Socotra Cormorant, Masked Booby, Persian Shearwater, Jouanin’s Petrel, Swinhoe’s Storm Petrel, Lichtenstein’s Sandgrouse, Nubian Nightjar and Somali Starling.